prenaux/ham/README.md

 - Import the Emscripten toolset in the shell with ```. ham-toolset emscripten```.
 This can take a while the first time as it will download all the dependencies needed to run Emscripten ; that is: emscripten, nodejs, java_jdk16 and python_27.

-- If the download of the packages is interrupted just re-run ```. ham-toolset emscripten``` it will resume where it left off.
+- If the download of the packages is interrupted just re-run ```. ham-toolset emscripten``` it will resume from where it left off.

-- Once the toolset has been imported successfully it will print the toolset's info, it should look like this:
+- Once the toolset has been imported it will print the toolset's info, it should look like this:

 ```
 I/Imported toolset 'python_27'.